zqyq/Mahalanobis-Distance-based-Multi-view-Optimal-Transport-for-Multi-view-Crowd-Localization/README.md

 ## Training
 For training, please firstly pretrain camera-view encoder and decdoer with camera-view loss.
 And then load pretrained camera-view model for full pipline training with both camera-view loss and ground-plane loss.

+## Pretrained models
+You can download the checkpoints at this link.

+## Acknowledgement
+This work was supported in parts by NSFC (62202312, U21B2023, U2001206), Guangdong Basic and Applied Basic Research Foundation (2023B1515120026), DEGP Innovation Team (2022KCXTD025), City University of Hong Kong Strategic Research Grant (7005665), Shenzhen Science and Technology Program (KQTD
+20210811090044003, RCJC20200714114435012), Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ), and Scientific Development Funds from Shenzhen University.